turinglayer/notebooks/README.md

-# Jupyter Notebooks using LLMs
+# Notebooks for ML Tasks w/ Scikit and LLMs

 ### 01. Binary Classification w/ SVM and Transformer-based Embeddings